cropsinsilico/ePhotosynthesis_C/README.md

 # ePhotosynthesis

-This is a C++ port of the ePhotosynthesis Matlab model code.
-The code is built with *CMake*.
+This is a C++ port of the ePhotosynthesis Matlab model code. ePhotosynthesis is a dynamic mechanistic model of photosynthesis.
+The code is built with
+*CMake*.

 The Matlab origin code is tagged [C++ conversion](https://github.com/cropsinsilico/ePhotosynthesis/releases/tag/1.0.0).
 The scripts